pubiqq/lifecycleprops/README.md

 }
 ```

-### `viewLifecycleAware` function

-The `viewLifecycleAware` function returns a property delegate that associates a property with a
-`Fragment`'s view lifecycle:
+To associate a property with the `Fragment`'s view lifecycle, use `viewLifecycleAware`:

 ```kotlin
 class MyFragment : Fragment() {